ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/24_SegmentTree/README.md

     };
     ```

-- The Fenwick Tree is used to obtain the range sum if a given array is frequently changed.
+- The Fenwick Tree is used to obtain the **range sum** if the given array is frequently changed.